-6.1.5 HTML Component Templates
+7.1.5 HTML Component Templates

-When you create a new HTML component, you select from a list of templates.
+When you create an HTML component, you select from a list of templates.

-The raw HTML template is set to use the raw HTML editor.
-All other templates use the visual editor.

-For any HTML component, you can change the editor, regardless of the template used to create the component.
-See Set the Editor for an HTML Component.
+The raw HTML template uses the raw HTML editor by default.
+All of the other templates use the visual editor by default.
+You can switch between the editors in any HTML component.
+For more information, see Set the Editor for an HTML Component.

-6.1.6 Create an HTML Component
+7.1.6 Create an HTML Component

-1. Under Add New Component, select HTML.

-2. Select the template.
+- 1. Under Add New Component, select HTML. - 2.
+Select the template.